 The Licensee shall have relevant Production Organisation Approval from DGAQA.
-In addition to this, if the scope of License includes design ToT, the Licensee shall also have the relevant Design Organisation Approval from CEMILAC.
+In addition to this, if the scope of License includes design ToT, the Licensee shall also have the relevant Design Organisation Approval as applicable within the identified scope from CEMILAC.

-2.4 First Article Evaluation
+2.4 FIRST ARTICLE EVALUATION

 The Licensee will be granted approval by TAA to undertake manufacturing after successful evaluation of the first article by DGAQA and limited qualification testing and technical evaluation by TAA, wherever applicable.
-DGAQA shall enable acceptance of industry standard quality assurance certification such as AS9102 for vendors / subcontractors.
+DGAQA shall enable acceptance of industry standard quality assurance requirements such as AS 9102 (First Article Inspection) for vendors / sub-contractors.